pewulfman/config/README.md

 # dotfiles
 Yet another dotfiles repository

-This repository aims at keeping my config files to deploy rapidely on my computer.
+This repository aims at keeping my config files fir deployement on computers.
 Feel free to copy and use them for yourself.

-Currently there are :
+In this repository you'll find :
   - a zshrc
   - a vimrc (which use [http://github.com/VundleVim/Vundle.Vim](vundle) )